 Five federal financial regulatory agencies—the Office of the Comptroller of the Currency, the Federal Reserve System, the Federal Deposit Insurance Corporation, the National Credit Union Administration and the Bureau of Consumer Financial Protection—are seeking public comment on a proposed rule that would update and codify a statement issued in 2018 regarding the agencies’ use of supervisory guidance.

 Regulatory agencies issue a variety of types of supervisory guidance—including advisories, bulletins, policy statements and FAQ documents—to their supervised institutions.
 However, this supervisory guidance is not legally binding and does not have the same force and effect as a regulation.
 In 2018, five financial regulatory agencies issued the Interagency Statement Clarifying the Role of Supervisory Guidance, which confirmed that (1) supervisory guidance does not have the force and effect of law, (2) the agencies do not take enforcement actions based on supervisory guidance and (3) supervisory guidance is intended to outline the agencies’ supervisory expectations or priorities and articulate the agencies’ general views regarding appropriate practices for a given subject area.
-The 2018 Interagency Statement is consistent with one of the Trump administration’s priorities regarding clarifying the role of supervisory guidance from federal agencies and is supported by subsequent executive orders regarding the role and use of supervisory guidance.
+The 2018 Interagency Statement is consistent with one of the Trump administration’s priorities regarding clarifying the role of supervisory guidance from federal agencies.

 The proposed rule would codify the 2018 Interagency Statement, with clarifying changes, as an appendix to a new regulation and would supersede the original 2018 Interagency Statement.
 The changes include clarifications with respect to supervisory criticisms and confirms that agencies will not base supervisory criticisms (such as matters requiring attention) on a “violation of” or “non-compliance with” supervisory guidance.
 In addition, the proposed rule reiterates that supervisory criticisms should be specific as to practices, operations, financial conditions or other matters that could have a negative effect on the safety and soundness of the financial institution; could cause consumer harm; or could cause violations of laws, regulations, final agency orders, or other legally enforceable conditions.